Politics of Wales: European Union

 In the 2016 Brexit referendum, Wales voted by a majority for Leave, in all but five of its council areas, with Remain having majorities in Cardiff, Monmouthshire, Vale of Glamorgan, Gwynedd and Ceredigion.
 Scotland and Northern Ireland voted to remain in the EU, whereas England also voted for Leave.

+According to Danny Dorling, professor of geography at the Oxford University, "If you look at the more genuinely Welsh areas, especially the Welsh-speaking ones, they did not want to leave the EU."

 Intergovernmental relations

 The Concordat on Co-ordination of European Union Policy Issues between the UK Government and the devolved administrations notes that "as all foreign policy issues are non-devolved, relations with the European Union are the responsibility of the Parliament and Government of the United Kingdom, as Member State".
 However, Welsh Government civil servants participate in the United Kingdom Permanent Representation to the EU (UKRep), and Wales is represented on the EU's Committee of the Regions and Economic and Social Committee.

 Outside Europe

 United States

-Relations between Wales and America is primarily conducted through the Prime Minister of the United Kingdom, in addition to her Secretary of Foreign Affairs and Ambassador to the United States.
+Relations between Wales and America is primarily conducted through the Prime Minister of the United Kingdom, in addition to their Secretary of Foreign Affairs and Ambassador to the United States.
 Nevertheless, the Welsh Government has deployed their own envoy to America, primarily to promote Wales-specific business interests.
 The primary Welsh Government Office is based out of the Washington British Embassy, with satellites in New York, Chicago, San Francisco, and Atlanta.